barotto/test386.asm/README.md

 $ cmp -l my-640k-memdump.bin bochs-640k-memdump.bin | gawk '{printf "%08X %02X %02X\n", ($1-1), strtonum(0$2), strtonum(0$3)}'
 ```

-This is a possible output (the actual output of a comparison between my buggy
+This is the actual output of a comparison between my emulator with Bochs:
-emulator with Bochs):

 ```
 00002008 27 67